School Attendance and the Law

 The legal measures available to Local Authorities in respect of School Attendance are detailed in the DFE document "School Attendance: Statutory Guidance and departmental advice" this document can be found

-Prosecution Advice for Academies - Non School Attendance
+Prosecution Advice for Schools - Non School Attendance